 Generally the shape, the structure and the size of the buoy cannot be made visible with retroreflective material.
 Due to this limitations retroreflective material it is used for short range navigation(less than 1M) on buoys only.

-The nautical requirement of retroreflective material for floating aids is described and specified by IALA Recommendation E – 106, Use of Retro-reflective Materials on Aids to Navigation Marks within the IALA Maritime Buoyage System.
+The nautical requirement of retroreflective material for floating aids is described and specified by IALA Recommendation R0106(E – 106), Use of Retro-reflective Materials on Aids to Navigation Marks within the IALA Maritime Buoyage System.

-E -106 are dealing with two types of codes for floating aids – the Standard Code and the Comprehensive code.
+IALA Recommendation R0106(E -106) deals with two types of codes for floating aids – the Standard Code and the Comprehensive code.

 The Standard Code is mostly for detecting with a degree of identification, especially for lateral marks.